This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-Indulge in this single serve crustless pecan pie made with natural maple syrup.
-A rich, corn syrup-free treat perfect for personal enjoyment.
-Bakes in just 30 minutes!
+Enjoy this single serving crustless pecan pie, made with natural maple syrup for a rich, corn syrup-free treat.
+It’s perfect for a personal dessert and bakes up in just 30 minutes!

 Ingredients